huggingface/hub-docs/docs/hub/spaces-sdks-docker-livebook.md

 ![](https://i.imgur.com/4vzqekK.png)

+## Caveats

+The following caveats apply to running Livebook inside a Space:

+- The Space's visibility setting must be public.
+Otherwise, Smart cells won't work.
+That said, your Livebook instance will still be behind Livebook authentication since you've set the `LIVEBOOK_PASSWORD` secret.
+- Livebook global configurations will be lost once the Space restarts.
+Consider using the [desktop app](https://livebook.dev/#install) if you find yourself in need of persisting configuration across deployments.

 ## Feedback and support

 If you have improvement suggestions or need specific support, please join the [Livebook community on GitHub](https://github.com/livebook-dev/livebook/discussions).